kazcare/quizalanche/README.md

  * All responsiveness on the Quiz Container is controlled by Next Question Button.

- * Quiz game loads with the first question on the screeen.
+ * Quiz game loads with the first question on the screeen and it let user know about their progress through the quiz.

  * If the Next Question Button clicked without making any selection, it pops an alert saying "Please, select an option!"